Enteropathic Arthritis Enteropathic Arthropathies

 Joint involvement is the most common extra-intestinal manifestation in children with IBD and may involve 16-33% of patients at diagnosis or during follow-up.

-Reactive arthritis is thought to affect around 2-3% of all patients with Salmonella spp., Shigella spp. and Campylobacter spp. infections.
+Reactive arthritis typically affects around 2-3% of all patients with Salmonella spp., Shigella spp. and Campylobacter spp. infections.
 Arthritis in patients who have undergone intestinal bypass surgery is relatively common.

 HLA-B27 positivity is strongly associated with axial (spondylitic) forms of the disease in IBD, but not the peripheral form; reactive arthritis is also strongly associated with HLA-B27 positivity.